Graphing

 Email: hve@hvks.com if you have any questions.

-This version has been tested with both IE, Chrome, Safari and FireFox browser.
+This version has been tested with Edge, Chrome, Safari, and Firefox browsers.